Niepper/Tekken-7-primitive-mod-manager/README.md

 ## How it's working
 It just copies and pastes mods to the proper folders.
-It supports not only .pak mods that are stored in ```~mods``` but also aplies .csv files for [TKDataPatcher](https://tekkenmods.com/mod/2301/tkdatapatcher) support (It can only add .csv files.
-Right now they are not managable via this script)
+It supports not only .pak mods that are stored in ```~mods``` but also applies .csv files for [TKDataPatcher](https://tekkenmods.com/mod/2301/tkdatapatcher) support (Right now .csv files are not managable via this script)

 ## Contribution
 if you are someone with more python experience feel free to do whatever you want with this.
 If you have any idea write it in issues.
 (I don't promise anything)